 George F. Eichleay, Jr.

 As the health of the U.S. steel industry waned at the advent of the 21st century, focus transitioned to other more vibrant markets in the western United States.
-Since 1988, Eichleay’s West Coast entities based in the San Francisco Bay, Bakersfield, and Los Angeles Areas have developed a wide range of capabilities in the Petroleum Refining, Chemical, Food and Beverage, Mining and Metals, High Tech, and Life Science Industries.
-Over the last 25 years, these nimble operations have grown steadily and developed a unique ability to execute major capital projects in conjunction with far more routine small cap work.
+Since 1988, Eichleay’s West Coast entities located in the San Francisco Bay and Los Angeles Areas have developed a wide range of capabilities in the Petroleum Refining, Chemical, Food and Beverage, Mining and Metals, High Tech, and Life Science Industries.
+Over the last quarter century, these nimble operations have grown steadily and developed a unique ability to execute major capital projects in conjunction with far more routine small cap work.
 There are great synergies that come from this combination.
 Small local firms cannot match our capabilities and resources.
 Large EPC firms cannot match our speed and flexibility.
 As the 5th generation of the family to lead the progression of businesses owned by his family , George F. Eichleay, Jr. remains committed to serving clients and promoting the core values that have remained constant over time: independence, differentiation, reinvention.

 George F. Eichleay, P.E.

 In the early 1970's, George F. Eichleay (Geof) took over and leveraged Eichleay Corporation's reputation and existing client base to enter the engineering business.
 The rapid growth of several of his new ventures marked a paradigm shift away from direct-hire construction to emphasize engineering and management services.
 A primary motivation for pursuing this more integrated business model was to enable participation in the front-end development of projects.
 Moving up the value stream now provided far greater opportunities to influence the efficiency of the capital spending process for clients.
 Geof's commitment to this endeavor is perhaps best exemplified by his active involvement in the Construction Industry Institute (CII), a consortium of leading owners, engineers, and contractors committed to improving facility lifecycle costs.
 He served as Chairman of this organization in 1998 and was inducted into the National Academy of Construction in 1999.
 The scope, size, and complexity of the projects executed during this era, particularly in the steel industry, were a level beyond those completed previously.

 John W. Eichleay